JSON-Drived-Configurable-Platform/cp/packages/data-vis-iview/README.md

 ```

-Pull the repo to see more or you can take a look at the [example code](https://github.com/BingBlog/form-generator-iview/tree/master/example/page/home);
+Pull the repo to see more or you can take a look at the [website code](https://github.com/BingBlog/form-generator-iview/tree/master/website/page/home);

 ## Design